Daughter’s plea draws 50,000 birthday cards for US veteran

 At 96, World War II veteran and Purple Heart medal recipient Duane Sherman has survived most of his friends.

-The Orange County Register reports as of Jan.
-9, Sherman received more than 50,000 letters.
+As of Jan.
+9, Sherman received more than 50,000 letters at his home in Fullerton, California, the Orange County Register reported Friday.

 Birthday cards and notes thanking Sherman for his service have come from all 50 U.S. states and 10 countries.